Self-hosted deployment

 If the TLS certificates used by the ZenML Pro services are signed by a custom Certificate Authority, you need to install the CA certificates on every machine that needs to access the ZenML server:

 installing the CA certificates system-wide is usually the easiest solution.
-For example, on Ubuntu and Debian-based systems, you can install the CA certificates system-wide by copying the CA certificates into the /usr/local/share/ca-certificates
+For example, on Ubuntu and Debian-based systems, you can install the CA certificates system-wide by copying the CA certificates into the

-directory and running update-ca-certificates
+directory and runningupdate-ca-certificates

-for some browsers (e.g. Chrome), updating the system's CA certificates is not enough.
+.for some browsers (e.g. Chrome), updating the system's CA certificates is not enough.
 You will also need to import the CA certificates into the browser.

-for Python, you also need to set the REQUESTS_CA_BUNDLE
+for Python, you also need to set the

-environment variable to the path to the system's CA certificates bundle file (e.g. export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt
+environment variable to the path to the system's CA certificates bundle file (e.g.export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt

 customize the ZenML client container image using a Dockerfile like this: